 - The rally celebrating national reunification on September 2, 1975,

 - The parade celebrating Millennial Anniversary of Hanoi in 2010.

 8. What can you see in Ba Dinh Square architecture?

 Wide paths among grass squares

 - Ba Dinh square is an area with the length is about 320m and the width is 100m, which is divided into 210 grass squares.

 - Among grass squares, there are 1.4m wide paths to make easier for visitors to play or hang out here.

-- In the center of Ba Dinh Square, there is a flag pole with the height of 25m.
+- In the center of Ba Dinh Square, there is a flag pole with a height of 25m.